 Investment will fall as firms will find it more expensive to borrow.

-Central Banks have the ability to change interest rates whenever they want.
-The timing on the change is crucial.
+Central Banks, such as the Federal Reserve, have the ability to change interest rates whenever they want.
+The timing of the change is crucial.
 The head of the Central Bank plays a very important role in the economy.

 Problems with Monetary Policy